 Buchan Ness Lighthouse was established in 1827 by Robert Stevenson.

-Petitions were received by the Commissioners in 1819 from the Magistrates, town Councils and Harbour trustees of Peterhead, to have a lighthouse erected on Buchan Ness or any more eligible part of the coast.
-The area was surveyed by Robert Stevenson, Engineer to the Board (also grandfather of Robert Louis Stevenson), who decided on the present position of the village Boddam.
-It was not, however, until 1827 that the light was first exhibited.
+Petitions were received by the Commissioners in 1819 from the Magistrates, Town Councils and Harbour trustees of Peterhead, to have a lighthouse erected on Buchan Ness or another suitable part of the coast.
+Robert Stevenson, Engineer to the Board and grandfather of Robert Louis Stevenson, surveyed the area and decided on the present position of Boddam village.
+It wasn’t until 1827 that the light was first exhibited.
 John Gibb of Aberdeen was the contractor responsible for building the lighthouse.
 The red bands were added In 1907 to distinguish it as a day mark.

-There have been many changes since 1827 in the light, in 1910 to dioptric, in 1978 the lantern was especially enlarged with the candlepower raised from 6,500 to 786,000 and in 1978, it was converted to electric operation, candlepower 2,000,000.
+There have been many changes to the light since 1827 – in 1910 to dioptric, in 1978 the lantern was especially enlarged with the candlepower raised from 6,500 to 786,000 and in 1978, it was converted to electric operation, candlepower 2,000,000.

-The lighthouse was automated in 1988 and is now remotely monitored from NLB’s headquarters in Edinburgh.
+The lighthouse was automated in 1988 and is remotely monitored from NLB’s headquarters in Edinburgh.
 The fog horn was discontinued in 2000.

-It should be noted that at some sites the Northern Lighthouse Board have sold some redundant buildings within the lighthouse complex and are not responsible for the maintenance of these building.
+When automation happened, the Northern Lighthouse Board sold redundant buildings within the lighthouse complex and are not responsible for the maintenance of these buildings.